vmware/terraform-provider-nsxt/website/docs/r/firewall_section.html.markdown

 # nsxt_firewall_section

 This resource provides a way to configure a firewall section on the NSX manager.
 A firewall section is a collection of firewall rules that are grouped together.
+Order of firewall sections can be controlled with 'insert_before' attribute.

 ## Example Usage